The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Approach, Analysis and Results

 The futility of accurate prediction led us to manually characterize the \emph{ExtremelyBuggy} methods to provide insights for both practitioners and the research community.
 We employed the thematic analysis~\cite{fereday2006demonstrating} approach to find themes of the \emph{ExtremelyBuggy} methods.
 Thematic analysis involves identifying general patterns (or "themes") within the data.
 These themes are created by labeling the data with codes that capture and characterize individual instances of the data and later identifying themes within the codes.
 Our thematic analysis approach followed the guidelines of Cruzes \textit{et. al}~\cite{CruzesD.S.2011RSfT}, which provides a set of steps for thematic analysis in software engineering research.
 The approach is described as follows.

-\textbf{Data extraction.}For this analysis, we’ve chosen the \emph{ExtremelyBuggy} methods from only the HighPrecision dataset.
+\textbf{Data extraction.} For this analysis, we selected the \emph{ExtremelyBuggy} methods from only the HighPrecision dataset.
 The reasons behind this are: (i) it contains only 287 unique methods, allowing for thorough manual analysis, and (ii) it has the potential of minimal false positives compared to the other datasets.
 However, during our review, we still encountered some falsely labeled bugs—mainly due to the inclusion of the keyword \emph{flaw} in commit messages (e.g., “fixing quality flaws”), which sometimes referred to non-functional changes.
 As a result, we excluded 22 such methods, leaving 265 \emph{ExtremelyBuggy} methods and their evolution history for analysis.

-\textbf{Generating initial codes from the methods.} A code is a label that represents some kind of specific, meaningful concept about the data.
-To help remove internal bias caused by preconceived ideas about the data, we used an open coding~\cite{strauss1998basics} approach to generate codes.
-This approach allowed us not to start with any code and create code intuitively, only creating new code when no existing codes fit the method.
+\textbf{Generating initial codes from the methods.} A code is a label that represents a specific, meaningful concept within the data.
+To minimize internal bias stemming from preconceived assumptions, we employed an open coding approach~\cite{strauss1998basics} to generate codes.
+Using this approach, we did not begin with predefined codes; instead, we derived codes directly from the data and created new codes whenever the already created codes did not adequately capture the content.

-To ensure consistency and correctness in the coding process, the first two authors independently coded 10 selected methods analyzing their history.
+To ensure consistency and correctness in the coding process, the first two authors independently coded 10 selected methods.
 Following this, the third and fourth authors—who have 2 and 10 years of industry experience, respectively—facilitated a discussion with the first two authors to review the initial codes.
 We realized that when manually analyzing a data sample, there are multiple dimensions one can take to characterize and assign "codes" to it, as was also discussed in other studies (e.g.,~\cite{jahan2025taxonomy}).
 This makes it difficult to generate very similar codes by two independent annotators.
 For example, in our case, one may choose to look at how a method is written, noting it is very large and hard to read, while another may look at the context it is written in, noting the method is used to parse a piece of text.
 As such, after the discussion session, we agreed to perform our manual analysis in accordance with the following three distinct dimensions: